Vabbajack-Sandvich/Machine-Set-Calculator/README.md

 if its above 250% you need more machines

-if its way below 100% you need less machines
+if its below 100% you need less machines

 =================================